What is CRM and Why Is It Important?

 • And when an order is shipped, the customer will receive detailed tracking information automatically.

 This is a brief example, of course, but it demonstrates the transparency people expect from the companies they do business with.
-If any step is missed, or if they are not kept abreast of developments in their order/ticket, today's customer has no problem jumping ship for a competitor who will keep them fully updated through the entire customer journey.
+Suppose any step is missed or is not kept abreast of developments in their order/ticket.
+In that case, today's customer has no problem jumping ship for a competitor who will keep them fully updated throughout the customer journey.

 Responsiveness

-Chatbots, powered by Artificial Intelligence (AI), are the next wave of automation to consider when improving your customer experience.
+Implementing AI Chatbots is the next wave of automation to consider when improving your customer experience.
 These bots allow customers to open a chat conversation at any time, even outside of office hours, and potentially have their questions answered immediately.
 The AI behind the chat partner learns on the job, so the more of these completed interactions, the better the answers the software provides will get.
-Chatbots won't replace your customer service representatives; however, when augmenting their ability to respond immediately or nearly, this technology can't be beaten.
+Chatbots won't replace your customer service representatives; however, this technology can't be beaten when augmenting their ability to respond immediately or nearly.

 Availability

-As mentioned above regarding responsiveness, chatbots make 24-hour customer service possible without the need to outsource to a call center around the globe or employ overnight workers.
+As mentioned above regarding responsiveness, chatbots make 24-hour customer service possible without outsourcing to a call center around the globe or employing overnight workers.
 With automation like this, your customers can log on and get help within moments, anytime.
 That level of availability is becoming a necessity in today's global marketplace.

 Automation is CRM's best friend.

 The ability to automate more and more easily repeatable, rote tasks such as those outlined above is making it even easier for companies to provide the level of customer service that the public is coming to expect.
-Built-in automation in most commercial CRM solutions, and third-party software such as chatbots (which are increasingly available in ITSM ticketing systems) are leading the way toward a more sustainable customer service model.
+Built-in automation in the best commercial CRM solutions and third-party software such as chatbots (increasingly available in ITSM ticketing systems) lead the way toward a more sustainable customer service model.

-Along with maintaining a robust presence on social mediaso potential and existing customers alike can interact with a real person representing the brand in a consistent voice—this adds up to the always available, easily trusted retail partner that will excel in today's market.
+Maintaining a robust presence on social media—so potential and existing customers alike can interact with a real person representing the brand in a consistent voice—adds up to the always available, easily trusted retail partner that will excel in today's market.

 HubSpot Services